vsowjanyarani/doc/README.md

  - logs monitoring tools - Elasticsearch,Fluent-Bit,Kibana

 ## PRE-REQUISITES
- - one ubuntu virtual machine on aws. t3-medium
+ - one ubuntu virtual machine on aws of type t3-medium
+ - one ubuntu virtual machine on aws of type t2-medium for installing elasticsearch and kibana
+# STAGE1
 ## TERRAFORM

  HashicropTerraform is an infrasture as code tool that lets us define both cloud and on-premise resources in human-readable configure files using hcl language.